What is the personal savings allowance?

 PSA and ISA example

-If you are a basic rate tax player, you wouldn’t pay tax if you were to earn the following in one tax year:
+If you are a basic rate tax payer, you wouldn’t pay tax if you were to earn the following in one tax year:

 £1,000 interest in an ISA